All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 While rare, some side effects at 5mg require immediate medical attention.
 Contact your prescriber or go to the emergency room if you experience:

-• Severe abdominal pain that does not go away: This could indicate pancreatitis, a rare but serious complication.
+• Severe abdominal pain that doesn't go away: This could indicate pancreatitis, a rare but serious complication.

-• Persistent vomiting: If you cannot keep fluids down for more than 24 hours, seek medical care to prevent dehydration.
+• Persistent vomiting: If you can't keep fluids down for more than 24 hours, seek medical care to prevent dehydration.

 • Signs of gallbladder problems: Pain in the upper right abdomen, fever, clay-colored stools, jaundice (yellowing of skin or eyes).